-Pop Art: Now | A Global Snapshot: from Hirst to Kusama
+Pop Art - A Global Snapshot: from Hirst to Kusama

 In our previous article in the Pop Art series, Pop Art: Before | British vs American, we talked about the origins of Pop Art in the early 1960s and the artists that best represented the British and American Pop Art movement of that time.
-In this article, we are discussing how Pop Art is still very much alive and relevant in today’s society - even though it now has quite a different aesthetic compared to when the movement first began, the underlying motivations of the artists within this movement remain quite constant.
+In this article, we take a look at how Pop Art is still alive and relevant in today’s society - even though it now has quite a different aesthetic compared to when the movement first began, the underlying motivations of the artists within this movement remain quite constant.

 ‘Then and Now’: Has Pop Art changed over time?